avastmick/cv-check/README.md

-# CV Generator
+# CV Tailoring and Formatting CLI

 A modern, Rust-based command-line tool for generating professional CVs and cover letters from Markdown files with YAML frontmatter.
-Now with AI-powered CV tailoring to optimize your CV for specific job descriptions.
+Now with AI-powered CV tailoring to optimise your CV for specific job descriptions.

+Why?
+No one actually reads your hand-crafted CV, they are all loaded into a system; format incorrectly, information is lost and you don't get the job!
+This tool offers an easier means of tailoring HR ATS-compliant CVs to jobs, with AI improvement and focus.
+Tested on most current job sites to correctly extract roles, experience, skills, etc.

+> [!CAUTION]
+> Under active development - breaking changes often.
+Some documentation may be out of date, or not aligned with function.
+Wait until first release.

 ## Features